jyli7/stacks/README.md

 ###Stacks

-Build with Angular.js and the Ionic Hybrid Framework, Stacks is an iOS app that helps you remember what you want to learn.
+Build with Angular.js, Firebase, and the Ionic Hybrid Framework, Stacks is an iOS app that helps you remember what you want to learn.

 ![alt text](www/img/placed-main-screen.png "Stacks")